Roads Scholar Program

 - Math Skills Training or Math Fundamentals (scheduled workshop, or an Iowa LTAP-identified online testing option with passing grade)

 - Flagger and Work Zone Safety Training, Work Zone Safety Workshop, or Iowa Work Zone Safety Workshops (scheduled workshop, on-call/on-site, or copy of completion card from Iowa Work Zone Safety Workshops)

 - Iowa Streets and Roads Workshop and Conference

 - Supervisory Techniques and Skills (scheduled workshop or the online Public Employees Leadership Institute course)

-Public Employees Leadership Institute Courses The following courses are available on the Leadership Institute website.
-Courses required for Master Roads Scholar status are indicated with MRS.
+Public Employees Leadership Institute Courses.
+The following courses are available on the Leadership Institute website, and courses required for Master Roads Scholar status are indicated with MRS:

 - Supervisory Techniques and Skills

 - Effective Communication Skills (MRS)

 - Leadership Skills